2023 Best Communication Sciences Bachelor's Degree Schools in the New England Region

 While working on their Bachelor's Degree, communication sciences majors at UMass Amherst accumulate an average of around $20,190 in student debt.

 University of Maine landed the #7 spot in the 2023 rankings for the best bachelor’s degree communication sciences programs.
-Located in the suburb of Orono, UMaine is a public school with a fairly large student population.
+Located in the small suburb of Orono, UMaine is a public college with a fairly large student population.

 The average amount in student loans that communication sciences majors at UMaine take out while working on their Bachelor's Degree is $23,718.

-Southern Connecticut State University landed the #8 spot in the 2023 rankings for the best bachelor’s degree communication sciences programs.
-Located in the midsize city of New Haven, SCSU is a public school with a moderately-sized student population.
+Southern Connecticut State University ranked #8 on this year’s Best Communication Sciences Bachelor’s Degree Schools in the New England Region list.
+Located in the midsize city of New Haven, SCSU is a public school with a medium-sized student population.

 On average, communication sciences graduates from SCSU take out $23,096 in student loans while working on their Bachelor's Degree.